-HOW TO CREATE A FOOLPROOF COLOR PALETTE FOR YOUR BRAND
+HOW TO CREATE A FOOLPROOF BRANDING COLOR PALETTE

 In this 3-part series you're going to learn everything you need to know to create a branding color palette that'll never (EVAH!) fail you.

 How can I be so sure?
 And I am sure!
-Because, on top of all the knowledge bombs I'm dropping, I've also got an Adobe Illustrator Color Palette Mockup Template you can snatch up so you can test-drive your color palette ( and every other one of your brand assets) to make sure all the colors play well together before you "put a ring on it".
+Because, on top of all the knowledge bombs I'm dropping, I've also got an Adobe Illustrator Color Palette Mockup Template you can snatch up so you can test-drive your color palette ( and every other one of your brand assets) to make sure all your brand colors play well together before you "put a ring on it".
 Scroll to the bottom of this page to snatch that bad boy up!

 Let's paint the world with your brand-colored love language, shall we?
-If you're coming back to this series for a refresher we've made it easy to find what you're looking for.
+If you're coming back to this series for a refresher I've made it easy to find what you're looking for.

 written by: dre beltrami